overprotocol/overprotocol.github.io/docs/operators/index.md

 - **Increased Trust and Security**: Operating your own node allows you to independently verify transactions without relying on third-party services.
 - **Support for the Network**: By running a node, you contribute to the network’s health and decentralization, reducing the risk of central points of failure.
 - **Direct Participation in Consensus**: As a validator, you play a part in the consensus process, influencing the network’s integrity and progression.
 - **Potential Rewards**: Validators who actively participate in consensus can earn rewards, incentivizing the maintenance and operation of the network.
-Also By running restoration node, you can help users restore expired accounts and receive additional rewards.
+[Also by running restoration node](/operators/operate-restoration-client), you can help users restore expired accounts and receive additional rewards.

 ## Step-by-Step Guide to Setting Up Your Node